-If you believe you have been treated unfairly - you can get help in these ways by calling:
+If you believe you have been treated unfairly - and it is not about discrimination for the reasons listed in Chapter 11 - or you would like more information about your rights, you can get help by calling:

 - Customer Service. - Health Insurance Counseling and Advocacy Program (HICAP) program.
-For details about this organization and how to contact it, see Chapter 2. - The Cal MediConnect Ombuds Program.
-For details about this organization and how to contact it, see Chapter 2.

-• Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week.
+For details about this organization and how to contact it, refer to Chapter 2. - The Cal MediConnect Ombuds Program.
+For details about this organization and how to contact it, refer to Chapter 2. - Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week.
 TTY users should call 1-877-486-2048.
+(You can also read or download "Medicare Rights & Protections," found on the Medicare website at www.medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf.)